AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-connect/marketo/interesting-moments-in-sales-connect.md

 ---
 unique-page-id: 30082174
-description: Interesting Moments in MSC - Marketo Docs - Product Documentation
+description: Interesting Moments in Sales Connect - Marketo Docs - Product Documentation
-title: Interesting Moments in MSC
+title: Interesting Moments in Sales Connect
 exl-id: 210f31d1-606a-479d-8a2b-351b2b1a7678
 ---
-# Interesting Moments in MSC {#interesting-moments-in-msc}
+# Interesting Moments in Sales Connect {#interesting-moments-in-sales-connect}

 Interesting moments are the key to communicating with your sales team through Marketo Sales Connect.